francoismeyer/frechet-mean/README.md

 ### This software implements the algorithm described in "The Frechet Mean of Inhomogeneous Random Graphs"

-You should be able to reproduce Fig. 1, and Fig. 2.
+You should be able to reproduce Fig. 1, and Fig. 2. in the
-<a href="https://github.com/francoismeyer/frechet-mean/blob/main/frechet-mean-inhomogeneous.pdf">Download Paper</a>
+<a href="https://github.com/francoismeyer/frechet-mean/blob/main/frechet-mean-inhomogeneous.pdf"> paper</a> \

 #### HOW TO USE THE SOFTWARE

-In MATLAB, type
+In MATLAB, type\
 ```
 >> concentration-frechet
 ```